ATS Resume Optimization: Expert Tips, Templates & Free Tools

 Well-designed fancy resumes draw more attention than plain ones.
 However, the problem is that many applicant tracking systems cannot read sophisticated formatting correctly.
 If you use tables, columns, text boxes or graphic elements, this may confuse the system and your document will get messed up.

 The solution?
-Use a standards common font such as Arial, Times New Roman or Tahoma.
-Don’t use pictures, charts, special characters or other graphic elements.
-Also, don’t include any information in headers or footers, as the software cannot read them.
+Resume fonts for ATS are Arial, Times New Roman or Tahoma.
+Don't use pictures, charts, special characters or other graphic elements.
+Also, don't include any information in headers or footers, as the software cannot read them.

 Submit an ATS-friendly file type

 Different systems accept different file types.
-If you don’t know what software the company uses, the safest bet is to submit the resume as a DOC or PDF file.
-These file types are compatible with all ATS, so your document will be opened and processed correctly.
+If you don't know what software the company uses, the safest bet is to submit the resume in a file type: DOC or PDF.
+Use ATS-friendly file types, so your document will be opened and processed correctly.

 Include full terms for acronyms